 The future of energy is uncertain.
-The most realistic way to plan for the future is to find the right balance of all of our energy sources.
-Though the numbers fluctuate slightly over time, Cass County Electric Cooperative utilizes an energy portfolio consisting of 55 percent coal, 34 percent wind, 8 percent hydro, and 3 percent other.
+The most realistic way to plan for a strong and reliable energy future is to find the right balance of all of our resources.
+Though the numbers fluctuate slightly over time, Cass County Electric Cooperative utilizes an energy portfolio consisting of 55% coal, 34% wind, 8% hydro, and 3% other sources.

 Fossil fuels are energy resources that come from the remains of plants and animals.
 These remains are millions of years old.

 One of the main uses of fossil fuels is to generate electricity.
 Coal is the number one fuel source for electric generation, accounting for more than half of all resources used.
-Thanks to investments in emission reduction technology at over the last decade, CCEC's power supplier, Minnkota Power, meets or exceeds all state and federal regulations on coal emissions.
+Thanks to investments in emission reduction technology over the last decade, CCEC's power supplier, Minnkota Power Cooperative, meets or exceeds all state and federal regulations on coal emissions.

 Cass County Electric Cooperative is one of 11 distribution cooperatives that own Minnkota Power Cooperative, a generation and transmission utility.
 Minnkota Power Cooperative operates the Milton R. Young Station, a coal-fired power plant at Center, N.D.; owns two 900-kW wind turbines at Valley City and Petersburg, N.D.; has wind energy contracts with affiliates of NextEra Energy from the Langdon, Ashtabula, and Oliver Wind Energy Centers; and delivers hydroelectric allocations from Western Area Power Administration to its member-owners.